ethereum/consensus-specs/specs/deneb/p2p-interface.md

 MUST backfill the local blobs database to at least the range `blob_serve_range` to be fully compliant with `BlobSidecarsByRange` requests.

+*Note*: In an extreme scenario of non-finality its possible that the `blob_serve_range` falls short of covering the `finalized_epoch`.
+This will necessitate new joining clients to be started of a non-finalized weak subjectivity checkpoint state in the `blob_serve_range`.
+Also online clients would not be able to fork to branches not previously seened or DA-ed in past before this range.

 *Note*: Although clients that bootstrap from a weak subjectivity checkpoint can begin participating in the networking immediately, other peers MAY disconnect and/or temporarily ban such an un-synced or semi-synced client.